repairs to guitar amplifiers & hifi amps

 Remedy : Replacing faulty components, cleaning and tidying up

-Testing : At full capacity plus necessary adjustments i.e. biasing in output stages etc
+Testing : At full capacity plus necessary adjustments i.e. biasing in output stages, repeated soak tests etc

 VALVE AMPS